 Hiring a top criminal defense lawyer, like the ones you’ll meet at Van Severen Law Office is one of the best ways an individual can work through this difficult process.
 Our criminal defense attorneys regularly defend charges involving children, whether they’re neglect, abuse, or sexual cases involving children.
 No matter the charge you’re facing, we’re here to help you.
 We work on cases that the media picks up.
 And we’re certainly familiar with cases involving difficult prosecutors and judges.
+We handle cases involving tough issues on a regular basis.

 Finally, contact us immediately at (414) 270-0202.
 Let’s start fighting your case.